Only after an Italian puts their hands on a craft could it gain worldwide fame and be considered an art.

 Beethoven: who played at the Berk al Pater coffee house (and who used to religiously count 60 beans per cup).

-Montesquieu: representing the democratic aspect of coffee and coffee houses where social classes mix.
+Montesquieu: represents the democratic aspect of coffee and coffee houses where social classes mix.

 Carlo Goldoni: Italian playwright who wrote a comedy about the Coffeehouse in Venice in 1750.